andrewcumming/phys512/project_instructions.md

 The write up should be a PDF file of no more than 10 pages.
 A suggested structure for the write up is
 - Introduction, including overall context and description of the problem
 - Setup of the problem
-- Description of the numerical approach and code, including how the code works and how the code was tested
+- Description of the numerical approach and code, including how the code works, justification of the choices that were made, and how the code was tested
 - Results and analysis
 - Discussion, including what next steps/improvements would you make if you had more time
 - Conclusion